FRC4607/Spatial-AI/README.md

 🔧 Development Mode

-- The Raspberry Pi **does not** autorun any scripts.
-- SSH into the Raspberry Pi to run scripts for Raspberry PI setup, model inference, pipeline tuning, etc.
+- SSH into the Raspberry Pi (frc4607@frc4607-spatial-ai) and run `spatial-inference` to view the stream at http://localhost:5000/
-- Use the `oak_recorder` tool to capture video and save it to an attached USB drive for later playback.
+- Or run `recorder` to capture video and save it to an attached USB drive for later playback
+- The FRC4607 Spatial AI service (connects to NT4 using host frc4607-spatial-ai) can also be used view spatial inferencing and recording via NT control

 🏁 Competition Mode

-- The Raspberry Pi will **automatically** launch the `frc4607-spatial-ai` Python script as a **systemd service** at boot.
+- The FRC4607 Spatial AI service will connect to NT4 using team number 4607
+- **Inferencing** is started and during bootup
-- **Match recording** to the attached USB drive is triggered by start/stop signals received from the robot code.
+- **Recording** to the attached USB drive is triggered by start/stop signals received from the robot code.

 🐞 Debugging

-- Use `oak_replay` on a laptop to play recorded video files.
+- Use `replay` on a laptop to play recorded video files and view inferencing results
-- Inference outputs are viewable during replay (note: spatial data is unavailable without the B&W stereo cameras).

 ---